What Causes Dandruff and How to Fight It

 One of the causes of dandruff is an overgrowth of the fungus Malassezia.
 Credit: Hariono Halim

-The presence of the fungus Malassezia on your scalp can cause dandruff.
+The presence of a fungus called Malassezia on your scalp is a common hair dandruff cause.
 It exists on your scalp, whether you have dandruff or not.
-However, when there’s an overgrowth of Malassezia, or when your scalp’s natural barrier is weakened, that’s when your scalp gets irritated, and this may lead to dandruff.
+However, your scalp can get irritated when there’s an overgrowth of this fungus and you have a weak scalp barrier.

 2. Oily Scalp

 If your scalp is oily, you are more likely to get dandruff.
 “Malassezia uses sebum and other lipids in the scalp as nutrients and then converts these into waste materials that can penetrate the scalp and cause an inflammatory response,” explains Peter Bailey, a former research and development manager at Unilever.